 The Edinburgh Foodies Festival takes place on a three day weekend in mid August, during the height of the Edinburgh Festival.
-Weather caused problems in 2016 and 2017, but 2015 saw the tenth Foodies Festival, the third in Inverleith Park, and it turned out to be the largest and most successful to date.
+Weather caused problems in 2016 and 2017, but 2018 saw the thirteenth Foodies Festival, the sixth in Inverleith Park, and it turned out to be the largest and most successful to date.

-Access and parking at Inverleith Park are excellent and the event takes place in a gated village which has grown markedly in size between its first to its second year there.
+Access and parking at Inverleith Park are excellent and the event takes place in a gated village which has grown markedly in size over the six years it has been sited there.
 Previously the festival had taken place in Holyrood Park, close to the Scottish Parliament buildings and Holyrood Palace, in an area much less accessible and prone to flooding.
-In 2015, despite rain on the Friday, Saturday dawned much brighter, the sun shone and visitors were able to enjoy good conditions underfoot and grass dry enough to picnic on.
-The popularity of the Edinburgh Foodies Festival also ensured that 2015 was a sell out event.
+In 2018, despite a less than ideal weather report, the sun broke through and visitors were able to enjoy good conditions underfoot and grass dry enough to picnic on.
+The popularity of the Edinburgh Foodies Festival also ensured that 2018 was a sell out event.

 The Edinburgh Foodies Festival is a celebration of fine food and drink and culinary talent presented in a format that is repeated across the UK at similar events through the year.
-The Chefs' Theatre is at the heart of this event, playing host to some of the nation's finest culinary talent including Michelin-starred and other award-winning chefs and celebrities including, in 2015, Chef Jamie Scott who wowed the judges of Masterchef; The Professional earlier in the year.
+The Chefs' Theatre is at the heart of this event, playing host to some of the nation's finest culinary talent including Michelin-starred and other award-winning chefs and celebrities, including Chef Kenny Tutt, the winner of Masterchef 2018.
+(Continues below image...)

 Over the three days of the festival, a succession of chefs are in attendance preparing their favourite dishes live on stage and passing on hints and tips for you to try at home.